Helping Investors to understand the risks

 Details of SMEs with whom Triple Point is dealing with may not be disclosed on a named or detailed basis to investors because of confidentiality and other restrictions.
 To this extent, investors may not, therefore, have an opportunity to evaluate for themselves such SMEs and, therefore, investors will be dependent upon Triple Point’s judgement and ability in deciding which businesses to deal with.

-Two types of FSCS protection are relevant to investors in the Triple Point Income Service: deposits and investments.
+FSCS protection does not apply to investments held in the Triple Point Income Service.

+FSCS protection may apply to deposits.
 Deposit protection applies when money belonging to investors is held in the Client Account.
-With investments in debt instruments made through the Triple Point Income Service, this occurs initially when investor money is transferred to us to make an investment and when interest repayments and the repayment of capital are being held on behalf of investors.
-While the money is in a Client Account (which is likely to be a short period) it is protected by the FSCS deposit protection which is currently £85,000 per person per eligible claim.
-This Client Account is operated by Triple Point and is held with the Royal Bank of Scotland PLC (RBS).
+With investments in the Triple Point Income Service, this occurs initially when investor money is transferred to us to make an investment and when interest repayments and the repayment of capital are being held on behalf of Investors.
+While the money is in a Client Account (which is likely to be a short period) it is protected by the FSCS deposit protection which is currently £85,000 per person.
+This Client Account is operated by TPIM and is held with the Royal Bank of Scotland plc.